 Endless possibilities!
 More pumpkin muffins?
-You could make a pumpkin loaf, or pumpkin biscotti!
+Or how about mixing it up with a pumpkin loaf or pumpkin biscotti?

 Warm from the oven, our pumpkin muffin recipe is perfect.
-Every bite is full of sweet pumpkin and delicious pumpkin pie spices like cinnamon, nutmeg, cloves, allspice and ginger.
-We’ve even got a great recipe for you to make your very own Homemade Pumpkin Pie Spice!
+Every bite is full of sweet pumpkin and delicious spices – cinnamon, nutmeg, cloves, allspice and ginger.

 A sweet and spicy muffin that will tempt pumpkin lovers everywhere!
 We make 12 large muffins, but you could make mini muffins too - more to love!
 Be sure to double the recipe though, so there is lots to enjoy, warm from the oven, and plenty to freeze for later.
 Enjoy.

 - 1 and 2/3 cups (230g) all-purpose flour

 - 1 teaspoon baking soda

 - 1 and 1/4 teaspoons pumpkin pie spice

 - 2 large eggs at room temperature

 - 1/2 cup (150g) granulated sugar